cinko95/rockpaperscissors/README.md

 ## Testing

-The game has undergone extensive testing to ensure its functionality and usability.
-Various test cases were created to check the following:
+Functionality Testing:
+Description: Test the game's functionality by playing multiple rounds with different choices.

--   The game correctly determines the winner according to the rules.
+Expected Outcome: The game should correctly determine the winner according to the rules and update the score accordingly.
--   The score is updated accurately after each round.

-## Responsiveness
+Result: Passed

+Description: Test the game's functionality by playing rounds with different combinations of choices.
+Expected Outcome: The game should correctly identify the winner based on the specific rules for each combination.
+Result: Passed
+Reach Testing:

+Description: Test the game's compatibility with different web browsers (e.g., Chrome, Firefox, Safari, Edge).
+Expected Outcome: The game should load and function correctly on all major web browsers.
+Result: Passed

+Description: Test the game's responsiveness by accessing it on various devices (e.g., desktop, laptop, tablet, mobile phone).
-The game's user interface is designed to be responsive and adapt to different screen sizes.
-It has been tested on various devices, including desktops, laptops, tablets, and mobile phones, to ensure that it provides an optimal user experience on all platforms.
+Expected Outcome: The game's user interface should adapt and provide an optimal experience on different screen sizes.
+Result: Passed

+Description: Test the game's performance on low-end devices or slow network connections.
+Expected Outcome: The game should load and run smoothly without significant lag or performance issues.
+Result: Passed

 ## Technologies Used